mendhak/mendhak.github.io/posts/2024-07-22-quick-script-add-all-amazon-ca.md

 ---
-title: Adding all AWS service CAs to your trust store
+title: Adding all AWS service certificate authorities to your trust store
 description: "How to add all the AWS CAs and service certificates to your trust store when working with their services, such as RDS, DocumentDB, Redis, etc."
 tags:
   - aws